-- 1. Prepare all reagents and samples as directed in the previous sections. - Determine the number of wells to be used and put any remaining wells and the desiccant back into the pouch and seal the ziploc, store unused wells at 4°C. - 3.
-Set a Blank well without any solution. - 4.
+- 1. Prepare all reagents, working standards, and samples as directed in the previous sections. - Determine the number of wells to be used and put any remaining wells and the desiccant back into the pouch and seal the ziploc, store unused wells at 4°C. - 3.
 Add 50μl of Standard or Sample per well.
-Standard need test in duplicate. - Add 50μl of HRP-conjugate to each well (not to Blank well), then 50μl Antibody to each well.
-Mix well and then incubate for one hour at 37°C. - 6.
+Standard need test in duplicate. - Add 50μl of HRP-conjugate to each well.
+Mix well and then incubate for 1 hour at 37°C. - 5.
 Aspirate each well and wash, repeating the process two times for a total of three washes.
 Wash by filling each well with Wash Buffer (200μl) using a squirt bottle, multi-channel pipette, manifold dispenser, or autowasher, and let it stand for 10 seconds, complete removal of liquid at each step is essential to good performance.
-After the last wash, remove any remaining Wash Buffer by aspirating ordecanting.
+After the last wash, remove any remaining Wash Buffer by aspirating or decanting.
 Invert the plate and blot it against clean paper towels. - Add 50μl of Substrate A and 50μl of Substrate B to each well, mix well.
 Incubate for 15 minutes at 37°C. Keeping the plate away from drafts and other temperature fluctuations in the dark. - Add 50μl of Stop Solution to each well, gently tap the plate to ensure thorough mixing. - Determine the optical density of each well within 10 minutes, using a microplate reader set to 450 nm.